treyhunner/treyhunner.github.com/source/_posts/2019-03-18-making-the-most-of-the-pycon-sprints.markdown

 If you join a newer or smaller project at the sprints (or start your own), you'll often be able to find a whole bunch of low-hanging fruit that hasn't been done only because no one has had the time to work on it yet.

+### Attend the intro to the sprints the night before

+Some projects list themselves on the [PyCon sprints page][the sprints] to note that they'll be attending the sprints.
+Many projects don't get themselves on that page and instead just announce their project during **the sprint pitches after** the main conference closing, on the last day of talks (Sunday).
+Just after the main conference closing, dozens of project maintainers will walk up on the big stage to give an elevator pitch for the project they're sprinting on, with each pitch taking about a minute.

+During the sprint pitches, each project maintainer will often talk about what their project is and what kind of help they're most in need of (fitting as much as they can in the very few seconds they have).
+You certainly don't have to attend the sprint pitches, but doing so will increase your chances of hearing about **a project that you'd actually really like to work on** (sometimes that might even be a project that only decided to sprint hours earlier).

+Another thing to pay attention to on the last day of talks is the hands-on **Intro to Sprinting tutorial** on Sunday evening.
+The Intro to Sprinting tutorial is open to walk-ins (first-come, first-served) and is also after the main conference closing so you won't need to miss any talks.

+Last year the Intro to Sprinting tutorial room filled up pretty quickly, so rest assured you won't be alone.
+And do try to get the Intro to Sprinting in your calendar (once the room and time are announced) and show up on-time if you can.

 ### Try to prepare yourself for the setup time

 Getting started on a new project can take a lot of time, so try to prepare yourself and your development environment as much as you can early on.